3 Sources

 Copy Link

-A comprehensive global survey involving over 32,000 workers from 47 countries has revealed that artificial intelligence (AI) tools are rapidly transforming the world of work.
-The study found that 58% of employees intentionally use AI at work, with a third using it on a weekly or daily basis 12.
+A comprehensive global study involving over 32,000 workers from 47 countries has revealed that 58% of employees intentionally use AI at work, with one-third using it on a weekly or daily basis 12.
+This widespread adoption of AI tools is rapidly transforming the work environment, offering significant productivity and performance benefits to many users.

 2 Sources